Brane Barrow

-Brane Barrow, or Chapel Euny Barrow, is a Neolithic entrance grave located near the hamlet of Brane, Cornwall, England, UK.
+Brane Barrow, or Chapel Euny Barrow, is a Neolithic entrance grave located near the hamlet of Brane, Cornwall, England, United Kingdom.
 It is considered to be one of the smallest and best preserved burial monuments in Britain.

 History

-Entrance graves date to the later Neolithic era and Bronze Age (c.2500-1000 BC).
+Entrance graves date to the later Neolithic era and Bronze Age (c.
+2500-1000 BC).
 Circular in shape, most entrance graves were built with a mound of heaped rubble and soil, typically up to 82 feet (25m) in diameter.
 The perimeter of the mound was marked with kerbstone.
 It held a rectangular chamber built of stone slabs or coursed rubble stone, or a combination of the two.
 The chamber roof was made of stone slabs, called capstones.
 Access to the chamber was through an opening in the mound's kerb or outer edge.

-Brane barrow was first discovered by William Copeland Borlase in 1863 while he was exploring an underground structure, probably Carn Euny, a short distance away.
+Brane barrow was first discovered by William Borlase in 1863 while he was exploring an underground structure, probably Carn Euny, a short distance away.
 Borlase refers to the structure as the barrow near Chapel Euny, because of its location near the village of Chapel Euny.
 The farmer who owned the site told Borlase that he did not destroy the barrow because it was provided a good shelter for sheep and pigs.